 By the way, what is a responsive website?

 The responsive website changes its layout according to the viewport size and orientation to get optimized viewing or user experience on the different type of devices.

 This is not a guideline about Google’s search engine algorithm but something you should keep in mind.
-As Google is the largest search engine at present, I have focused on Google updates only.
+As Google is the largest search engine to the current date, I have focused the Google updates only.